jkulton/pls/README.md

 # pls

-A utility cli tool with a grab bag of commands.
+A box of CLI utilities.

 ## Commands